Domino's Pizza Israel

-Domino's Pizza Israel (דומינוס פיצה) is the Israeli subsidiary of the pizza chain Domino's Pizza, run by master franchisee Elgad Pizza with 33 branches throughout Israel.
+Domino's Pizza Israel (דּוֹמִינוֹ'ס פִיצָה) is the Israeli subsidiary of the pizza chain Domino's Pizza, run by master franchisee Elgad Pizza with 33 branches throughout Israel.

 History

 Domino's Pizza Israel was founded in 1990, and opened their first branch in Israel in 1993.

 In November 2003, master franchisee, Omni Food Products declared bankruptcy.
 Top bidder for the franchise was Morag Group at NIS 5.9 million ($1.9 million), however Omni felt the franchise should go to general manager Asaf Greenberg The master franchise was eventually sold to Greenberg as well as two of the main franchise owners.

 Despite discontinuing the promotion in the United States due to safety concerns, Domino's in Israel still offer a 30-minute delivery guarantee.

 Labor issues

-In April 2014 employees protested in several locations around Israel, including outside the CEO's house.
-In many branches signs were posted saying that Domino's would view those who cancel their union membership as loyal employees.
+In April 2014, employees protested in several locations around Israel, including outside the CEO's house.
+In many branches, signs were posted saying that Domino's would view those who cancel their union membership as loyal employees.
 Some branches were reportedly not allowing employees who were union members in to work.